hgranlund/jetsons/README.md

 # Jetson

-Jetson.JsonStream is a stream that transforms a object, that may include Readable streams or Promises, into a JSON string.
+The Jetson's is a family of Readable Streams that transforms javascript objects onto a serialized output.
+The object that is being transformed may contion other Readable Streams or Promises.
+As of now The jetson's if a very small family with only one Stream, JSONStream, but hopefully more is comming.

-Optionally replacing values if a replacer function is specified or optionally including only the specified properties if a replacer array is specified.
+The JsonStream is a Readable stream that transforms a object into a JSON string in a JSON.stringify() fashion.

 ## Install